trans-travel/trans-travel/us/mp.md

-# USA - Northern Mariana Islands
+# United States - Northern Mariana Islands

 Northern Mariana Islands is not a "sanctuary territory", but also does not criminalize trans youth medical care.